The mystical landscape of Kisakata and Kujukushima, which Matsuo Basho was deeply moved by [Nikaho City, Akita Prefecture]

 The earthquake caused the land of Kisakata to rise by about 2 meters.
 The area that was once shallow sea dried up, becoming a reclaimed land

-Kisakata suffered devastating damage from the earthquake, but the Honjo Domain, which controlled Kisakata, immediately put efforts into reconstruction.
-They received a temporary loan from the Edo Shogunate and began rebuilding the village and cultivating the uplifted land.
-Records from 1846, about 40 years after the earthquake, state that " the former lagoon had become rice fields ," and rice paddies spread across the area that had been the Kujukushima Islands.
+Kisakata suffered catastrophic damage from this earthquake, but the Honjo Domain, which controlled Kisakata, quickly focused on reconstruction.
+They received a temporary loan from the Edo shogunate and began rebuilding the village and cultivating the uplifted land.
+Records from 1846, about 40 years after the earthquake, mention that "where the lagoon used to be, it has become rice paddies," indicating that rice fields had spread across what was once the Kujukushima Islands.

 - Facility name: Kujukushima (Kizakata)